redskycyber/redskycyber.github.io/_posts/2024-09-05-CloudBreach-CAWSP-Course-Review.md

 ## Pricing

-The course offers three pricing tiers based on the number of lab days and additional content.
+The course offers three pricing tiers based on the number of lab days and additional content for lifetime access to the material.
 For most, 30 days of lab time should be enough to complete the objectives and prepare for the exam.
 Depending on how much study time you have and whether you want the extended "AWS+" material (which includes videos), the tier options are flexible.

 [Pricing Information](https://cloudbreach.io/breachingaws/#pricing)